dongminlee94/slack-reddit-posts/README.md

     - `REDDIT_CLIENT_SECRET`
     - `REDDIT_USERNAME`
     - `REDDIT_PASSWORD`
-5. Add subreddit names to `.github/workflows/slack-reddit-posts.yaml`.
+5. Add the names of the subreddits to `.github/workflows/slack-reddit-posts.yaml`.

 ### Slack